fengyu05/fluctlight/tutorial/create_a_character_on_discord.md

 We also download the basic HTML of the Professor Oak anime wiki here, for adding knowledge for RAG-based conversation.
 More details will be explained in the advanced topic below.

 <https://bulbapedia.bulbagarden.net/wiki/Professor_Oak_(anime)>
+Use 'File' -> 'Save Page As' -> 'Webpage, Html Only' to download it.

 Below exlpain the folder structure
 ```plaintext